-Reliance Properties, DAU and the whole Design Team have worked collaboratively with City of Victoria Planners and Engineers to bring forward a design concept that will, initially and over time, accommodate needed employment and a resilient mix of uses including housing and the arts.
-The phased development will breathe new life into this significant urban area by improving the interface conditions and connections with the surrounding blocks and the Downtown core.
-In preparing this application, careful consideration has been given to the objectives of the City expressed in Victoria 3.0 as well as to thoughts expressed by the Downtown Residents Association, Burnside Gorge Neighbourhood Association, and the Advisory Design and Heritage Advisory panels.
-The overarching intention is to put in place a Zoning bylaw that will permit the creation of a vibrant, resilient, beautiful new part of an Arts and Innovation District, proximate to Downtown Victoria and a catalyst for the future of the Victoria 3.0 initiative.
+Conclusion Reliance Properties, DAU and the whole Design Team have worked collaboratively with City of Victoria Planners and Engineers to bring forward a design concept that will, initially and over time, accommodate needed employment and a resilient mix of uses including housing, and arts/culture.
+The phased development will breathe more life into this significant urban area by improving public interface conditions and connections with surrounding blocks and the Downtown core.
+In preparing this application, careful consideration is given to the objectives of the City expressed in Victoria 3.0 as well as those of the representatives of the Downtown Residents Association, Burnside Gorge Neighbourhood Association, and the Advisory Design and Heritage Advisory panels.
+The overarching intention is to put in place a Zoning bylaw that will permit the incremental creation of a vibrant, resilient, beautiful part of an Arts and Innovation District, proximate to Downtown Victoria as a catalyst for the Victoria 3.0 vision.